Kiwoito Africa Safaris

 Altitude gained: 638m

-Departing from Moshi a 4–5-hour drive will take you through the coffee plantations and Village of Nale Muru to the Kilimanjaro National Park Gate.
-We will patiently wait for our permits to be issued while watching the hustle and bustle of operations as many crews prepare for the journey ahead Enjoy the beautiful wooded scenery, and windy trails while your guide tells you about the local flora and fauna and natural wildlife you are likely to see.
-Simba camp sits near the first cave at the edge of the moorland zone with spectacular views of the plains of Kenya.
+A 4–5-hour drive from Moshi will take you through the coffee farms and the Village of Nale Muru to the Kilimanjaro National Park Gate.
+We will wait patiently for our permits to be issued while we watch the busy operations as many crews get ready for the trip ahead.
+While your guide talks about the local plants and animals and the wildlife you might see, enjoy the beautiful wooded scenery and windy trails.
+Simba camp is close to the first cave at the edge of the moorland zone.
+It has great views of the Kenyan plains.

 DAY 2: SIMBA CAMP – SECOND CAVE CAMP: 5.8KM/3.6MI | 5-6HRS | MOORLAND